IRS Forms

 You can prepare both scenarios.
 Many filers win with FEIE when taxes paid abroad are modest.
 If you pay significant foreign tax, the credit can be better.
 Most importantly, you cannot double‑benefit the same income.

 Keep in mind, once you claim or revoke the FEIE, special rules apply for future years.
+A formal revocation locks you out from re‑electing the same exclusion for 5 years unless the IRS grants approval via a private letter ruling, and taking the foreign tax credit, additional child tax credit, or earned income credit on income you could have excluded is treated as an implicit revocation for that year.
 Review the “Choosing the exclusion” and revocation details in the 2025 instructions before making a long‑term move.

 Compliance Guardrails, Checklists, and Quick Wins